resurfaceio/containers/helm/resurfaceio/resurface/README.md

   - **iceberg.azure.endpoint**: string.
 Hostname suffix of the Azure storage endpoint.
 Defaults to `core.windows.net`.
   - **iceberg.azure.auth**: nested subsection where the configuration required to access the Azure storage account can be found.
     - **iceberg.azure.auth.type**: string.
 Authentication type to use for Azure Storage access.
 Defaults to `ACCESS_KEY`
     - **iceberg.azure.auth.accesskey**: string.
 The decrypted access key for the Azure Storage account.
-Requires authentication type `ACCESSS_KEY`.
+Requires authentication type `ACCESS_KEY`.

 - The **iceberg.config** subsection contains configuration specific to Iceberg.
   - **iceberg.config.format**: string.
 File format used for Iceberg data file storage.
 It can be either `'PARQUET'` or `'ORC'` format.
 Defaults to `'PARQUET'`.